penguin-wwy/BitcodeRecompiler/README.md

 Extract bitcode in Binary and recompile bitcode to generate Binary.

-At present，only iOS app compiled under bitcode is supported which is not fat file.
+At present，only iOS app and MacOS binary compiled under bitcode is supported which is not fat file.
 The next step might be to provide .so compilation support.

 ```
 ./BitcodeRecompiler --sdk sdk_path --tool ToolChain_path example